kyma-project/cli/README.md

 To know more about extending kubectl with plugins read [kubernetes documentation](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).

 ## Roadmap

 - Usability
-  - Renaming: Have project called 'kymactl' but all usage should be using term 'kyma', like 'kyma install'
   - Better Command Structure?:
     - kyma install
     - kyma uninstall